namnguyen2103/Vietnamese-License-Plate-Reader/data/README.md

-# Vietnamese-License-Plate-OCR/Data
+# Final dataset
-The dataset can be found at https://www.kaggle.com/datasets/topkek69/vietnamese-license-plate-ocr
+The final license plate dataset after being cropped using Yolov10 can be found at https://www.kaggle.com/datasets/topkek69/vietnamese-license-plate-ocr